nycmeshnet/docs/content/hardware/ethernet.md

 ![window/wall install](/img/ethernet/T-568B.gif)
 [source](https://www.siongboon.com/projects/2006-03-06_serial_communication/)

-A straight cable will work as long as both ends are the same configuration, but to stop confusion we are sticking to the standard T-568B, which is the most common one in this country.
+A straight cable will work as long as both ends are the same configuration, but to stop confusion we only use the standard T-568B, which is the most common one in this country.

 In 100base-T (100Mbps most old ethernet), orange is data transmit (pins 1 & 2) and green is receive (pins 3 & 6) pins 4,5,7,8 are not used for data.